Name: Kid Gavilan

 - On April 2, 1954, Gavilan challenged Carl (Bobo) Olson for the world middleweight title and lost by a majority decision.

 - On October 20, 1954, Gavilan defended the welterweight title against Johnny Saxton.
 Saxton's manager was known gangster Blinky Palermo, and rumors circulated before the fight that Gavilan would need a knockout to win.
 Although 20 out of 22 ringside writers scored the fight for Gavilan, the decision and the title went to Saxton.

 Honors & Recognition

-- Inducted into the World Boxing Hall of Fame in 1985 and the International Boxing Hall of Fame in 1990.
+- Inducted into the International Boxing Hall of Fame in 1990.

 - In the February 2008 issue of The Ring, Gavilan was named the 3rd greatest welterweight of all-time.

 After his death from a heart attack in 2003, Gavilan was buried in a pauper's grave in Our Lady of Mercy Cemetery in Miami, Florida.
 In 2005, The Ring 8 Veterans Association and a group that included Angelo Dundee, Roberto Duran, Emile Griffith, Ray Mancini, James (Buddy) McGirt, Leon Spinks, and Mike Tyson paid to have Gavilan's body exhumed and moved to another section of the cemetery and have a memorial headstone erected to honor his contributions to boxing.